SENSlab/SENS_Publication/README-en.md

 6. Edit form
 Fill in the edits.

-7. Public Check Box
-If checked, information will be reflected on the homepage.
-You can not put a check if there is no information selected with the pencil button on the homepage.

-8. EDIT Button
+7. EDIT Button
 Press and edit the publication information selected with the edit button.

-9. Menu Bar
+8. Menu Bar
 Register: Press to switch to SENS Publication Register.
 Remover: Press to switch to SENS Publication Remover.